Ua Huka: Languages

 The languages spoken on Ua Huka are mainly French (the only official language) and Marquesan, with one peculiarity: the dialect spoken here contains elements of the northern and southern Marquesan languages (to a lesser extent).
 The southern elements are very close to a dialect spoken by the inhabitants of the island of Tahuata, which shows that there were frequent exchanges between the two islands before the arrival of Westerners.

 Tahitian is spoken by a minority.

 Religion

 The majority of the population, like the other Marquesan Islands, is Christian, as a result of missionary activity by both Catholic and Protestant groups.
-The Catholic Church controls at least 3 religious buildings on the island which are under the administration of the Diocese of Taiohae (Dioecesis Taiohaënus seu Humanae Telluris; Diocèse de Taiohae ou Tefenuaenata): The Church of Saint Therese of the Infant Jesus in Hane (Église de Sainte-Thérèse-de-l'Enfant-Jésus), the Church of Christ the King in Hotaku (Église du Christ-Roi) and the Church of the Immaculate Conception in Vaipaee (Église de l'Immaculée Conception).
+The Catholic Church controls at least 3 religious buildings on the island which are under the administration of the Roman Catholic Diocese of Taiohae (Dioecesis Taiohaënus seu Humanae Telluris; Diocèse de Taiohae ou Tefenuaenata): The Church of Saint Therese of the Infant Jesus in Hane (Église de Sainte-Thérèse-de-l'Enfant-Jésus), the Church of Christ the King in Hotaku (Église du Christ-Roi) and the Church of the Immaculate Conception in Vaipaee (Église de l'Immaculée Conception).